-Clinical Research Fastrack is licensed as a training program and approved to offer continuing education credits by an accredited approver.
+Clinical Research Fastrack is licensed and an approved education provider by:

 Clinical Research Fastrack is licensed in the state of Arizona by: